I’m a solo developer in the middle of a 3+ year full time project.

 I’ve come to treat this as a rudimentary need.
 Like feeding a pet.
 I need to feed myself “task completions” so I don’t get antsy or demotivated. 🦔

-This is another piece of general advice I used to furrow my brows at.
+“Celebrate the small wins” is another piece of generic advice I used to furrow my brows at.

 My wife advised me to try it out for this project.
 I wasn’t exactly sure how to implement.
 I find it hard to identify “wins” if the overall big needle didn’t move very much.